jflamy/owlcms4/src/main/markdown/docs/index.md

 ## Downloads and Installation

-To run the program on a laptop at the competition site ([overview](InstallationOverview#stand-alone-laptop-installation))
+Most people run the program on a laptop at the competition site ([overview](InstallationOverview#stand-alone-laptop-installation))

 - [Windows Stand-alone Installation](LocalWindowsSetup)
 - [Linux or Mac Stand-alone Installation](LocalLinuxMacSetup)